zooniverse/data.galaxyzoo.org/README.md

 To run locally, first make sure the repo files are updated.
 Then run the command:

     python -m SimpleHTTPServer 8000

+for Python 2.*, or

+    python -m http.server 8000

+for Python 3.*.

 Then open the following in the browser to view the page: